 You probably have a Medicare Part D plan for those on a Medicare Supplement.
 Your prescription drug plan will issue you a prescription drug card for your drug plan.
-This is not the same as a prescription drug discount card.
+This isn’t the same as a prescription drug discount card.

 When seeing your doctor or any healthcare provider, you’d show them your Medicare Advantage plan before services are rendered.

-You will typically pay your co-pay upfront before services.
+You’ll typically pay your copay upfront before services.
 Since Part C plans are taking over your Medicare benefits, you’ll not need to show your card if enrolled in a Medicare Advantage plan.

 In most cases, you’ll also use the Medicare Advantage card to pick up your prescriptions at the pharmacy.
 The majority of Medicare Advantage plans include drug coverage.

 If you need help with your plan, call the number on the back of your card for plan assistance.

 Medigap plans to go hand in hand with Original Medicare.
 Since these are additional coverage coupled with your Medicare health insurance, you’ll want to provide it to your doctor or healthcare facility before receiving services.

 There’s also a customer service number on your card if you need assistance with your supplement plan.

 How do you order a new Medicare card?